jbakse/compform_site/content/strategy/index.md

 <div class="callout">

 If you are already familiar with the idea of _design patterns_, my use of the term _tactics_ will sound familiar.
-The book [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.oreilly.com/library/view/design-patterns-elements/0201633612/) largely popularized design patterns, and describes them as "descriptions of simple and elegant solutions to specific problems in object oriented software design" and notes that that "point of view affects one's interpretation of what is and isn't a pattern."
+The book [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.oreilly.com/library/view/design-patterns-elements/0201633612/) largely popularized design patterns, and describes them as "descriptions of simple and elegant solutions to specific problems in object-oriented software design" and notes that that "point of view affects one's interpretation of what is and isn't a pattern."

-I am using the term _tactics_ to talk broadly about reusable approaches to solving reoccuring coding problems and tasks.
+I am using the term _tactics_ to talk broadly about reusable approaches to solving recurring coding problems and tasks.
 Design patterns would fall into this category, as would smaller and larger ideas that others may not think of as patterns.

 </div>